 Redevelopment Rights Clause

-This is a clause that gives your freeholder the right at the end of your current term to apply to the court to make a compulsory purchase of your flat because they want to redevelop it.
+This is a clause that gives your freeholder the right in the last year of your current term to apply to the court to make a compulsory purchase of your flat because they want to redevelop it.

 This is similar to the statutory right which the government, councils or utility companies sometimes have to compulsory purchase property.